CycloneDX/cyclonedx-node-yarn/README.md

 Create [CycloneDX] Software Bill of Materials (SBOM) from _[yarn]_ projects.

-## 🚧 🏗️ this project is in beta stage
+## 🚧 🏗️ this project is in RC/beta stage

 All features are done, MVP is reached.
-Now its time for public testing. 🚀
+Now it is time for public testing. 🚀

-See the projects issues, discussions, pull requests, and milestones.
+See the project's issues, discussions, pull requests, and milestones.
 - progress: [milestone v1.0](https://github.com/CycloneDX/cyclonedx-node-yarn/milestone/1)
 - planning: [discussion "vision"](https://github.com/CycloneDX/cyclonedx-node-yarn/discussions/8)